userfront/guide/all/guide/toolkit/build-logout-button-react.md

 Userfront then does the following:

 1. Invalidates the user's current session
-2. Clears any access, ID, and refresh tokens from the browser
+2. Clears any Userfront-issued tokens from the browser
 3. Redirects the page to the [After-logout path](/guide/glossary.html#after-logout-path)

 ::: tip NOTE